"Growing up, my faith was such an important part of my life, but lately I can't stop thinking about how it may have harmed me."

 Each person carries within them the capacity to grow, heal, and become more fully themselves.
 Sometimes that unfolding takes us down unexpected paths, paths we never imagined we'd be on, yet somehow feel truer to who we are becoming.

-For many years I taught at a Christian university, and though I no longer participate in organized religion, I continue to hold a deep respect for the importance of personal spirituality and meaning-making in people's lives.
+For 14 years I taught at a Christian university, and though I no longer participate in organized religion, I continue to hold a deep respect for the importance of personal spirituality and meaning-making in people's lives.

 I write this because of the harmful messaging that people receive from conservative religious traditions about who they are.